jeremybboy/Web-Audio-Piano-Synthesizer/README.md

 This project is a simple sine Synth using Tone Js library and a spectrogram.
 The piano notes can be played from yout computer keyboard.
-The notes assigned to the keyboard follows the same organization as in Music sofware like Ableton or Fl Studio: q->C, z->C#, s->D, e->D#, etc...
+The notes assigned to the keyboard follow the same organization as in Music sofware like Ableton or Fl Studio: q->C, z->C#, s->D, e->D#, etc...

 To start the spectrogram, you need to click on the page.